FIRST LADY LAURA BUSH AND HER ELEGANT SELECTION OF THE BUSH OFFICIAL WHITE HOUSE CHINA SERVICE PLATE

 So the Clinton Official White House China featured the White House instead of the Presidential emblem.
 The service plate, the dinner plate and the dessert plate are the only three Clinton pieces that have the White House motif.
 Various exterior and interior architectural elements are depicted on the different types of pieces within the stunning collection.

-THE SOPHITICATED BUSH OFFICIAL WHITE HOUSE CHINA PLATES - PART OF THE RALEIGH DeGEER AMYX COLLECTION
+THE SOPHISTICATED BUSH OFFICIAL WHITE HOUSE CHINA PLATES - PART OF THE RALEIGH DeGEER AMYX COLLECTION

 First Lady Laura Bush returned to tradition with the design she chose, using a soothing green color she felt would blend nicely with floral arrangements as well as Christmas decorations.
 The design incorporates a circle of laurel leaves reminiscent of James and Dolley Madison’s Official White House China, and the eagle is front and center on the plate.
 With its basket-weave pattern and gold detailing, the service is quietly elegant and certainly Presidential.